Kotlin/kotlinx.coroutines/docs/topics/coroutines-flow.md

 Just like with cold flows, you can use the `collect()` function to collect values from a `SharedFlow`.

 You can also configure a `SharedFlow` to immediately replay already emitted values to new subscribers.
-The replay cache works like a small history buffer and stores a fixed number of previous emissions.
+The replay cache works like a small history buffer, storing a fixed number of previous emissions.

 To set how many previous emissions a new subscriber receives, use the `replay` parameter in `MutableSharedFlow()`: